 - The Notice to Repair will show the necessary repairs that must be completed for the sewer lateral before it can pass an inspection.
 Some repairs that are often required are things like the installation of clean-out or backflow prevention systems.
 All work listed on the Notice to Repair must be completed before the property owner will receive their Compliance Certificate.

-- After repairs are completed, the property owner must have another CCTV inspection of their sewer lateral completed by CVSan.
+- After repairs, the property owner must have another CCTV inspection of their sewer lateral completed by CVSan.

-- Even though these extra inspections and repairs are required by CVSan, the property owner is still responsible for all fees, inspections, permits, tests, and repair/replacement bills.
+- Even though CVSan requires these extra inspections and repairs, the property owner is still responsible for all fees, inspections, permits, tests, and bills.

 Term Limits for the Castro Valley Private Sewer Lateral Program Compliance Certificate